warrieka/geopunt4Qgis/README.md

 The mapping services are based on the OGC open standard WMS or WMTS and can be added to to QGIS easily.
 These services can be found through the [metadacenter](https://metadata.geopunt.be/zoekdienst/apps/tabsearch/index.html).

-But some services are not standardized because there is no standard. <br/>
+But some services are not standardized because there is no widely used open standard.
+These public webservices are  composed with a REST-full API, this easier to use for programmers then OGC-services.
+But because they are not standardized, they can't be used directly by desttop software.

 These include:

 - **Geocoding** based on the Flemish [CRAB](http://www.agiv.be/gis/projecten/?catid=34) address-database
 - **Location search** based on databases joined to the CRAB database, like the locations of the schools in Flanders.
-- **Traffic obstruction information** from the [GIPOD](http://www.agiv.be/gis/diensten/?artid=1739) public works and manifestation database.
+- **Traffic obstruction information** from the [GIPOD](http://gipod.api.agiv.be/#!index.md) public works and manifestation database.

 The goal of this project is to make these webservices available to QGIS-users, so they can be uses for creating print-maps and for doing research and analyses.